 Paul has not attained the prize because he is not yet in heaven with his Savior.
 Nor has he received his glorified body at the second resurrection.
-Since he is neither in heaven, nor has he received his resurrected body, he has not yet finished the race.
+Since he is neither in heaven, nor clothed in his resurrected body, he has not yet finished the race.

 Paul believes only those who persevere in the Christian life will be raised to be with Christ for all eternity.

 A one time confession of faith is not enough for Paul.
 Yes, he believes the phrase “once saved always saved.”
 But there is more to that phrase than most people want to include.
-Along with a confession of faith, their must be growth in Christlikeness and endurance until the end.
+Along with a confession of faith, there must be growth in Christlikeness and endurance until the end.
 A one time confession of faith.
 A trip down the aisle.
-A faith that has no growth is not enough.
-We must grow, and we must finish the race.
+A faith that has no growth will not do.

 That is not to say we muster up Christlike character and endurance on our own.
 No, it is God who empowers us to live the Christian life and endure to the end (Phil.
 2:13; 3:3).
 He is the One who predestines, saves, sanctifies, and glorifies (Rom.
 8:29-30).